 prior to surgery 58% (severe disability is considered (50% to 68%)

 7 months post fusion surgery but prior to hardware removal surgery 20%

 19 months after fusion surgery and 12 months after hardware removal surgery (i.e. now) 2%.

-The following website (chirogeek) also refers to two other methods for measuring patient disability but I have no experience in these http://www.chirogeek.com/001_Oswestry-Disability-level.htm
+the following website (chirogeek) also refers to two other methods for measuring patient disability but i have no experience in these https://www.chirogeek.com/001_oswestry-disability-level.htm

 ...an old timer here and ex-moderator